jbx-protocol/juice-docs/docs/dev/extensions/juice-721-delegate/jbtiered721delegatestore.md

 ### _startingTierIdOfCategory

-The ID of the first tier in each category.
+Returns the ID of the first tier in the provided NFT contract and category.
-- _nft The NFT contract to get the tier ID of.
-- _category The category to get the first tier ID of.

 ```solidity
 mapping(address => mapping(uint256 => uint256)) internal _startingTierIdOfCategory;